wizards-of-lua/wizards-of-lua/docs/introduction.md

 onto your Minecraft server, you are changing the nature of your Minecraft
 game: it becomes magical in a wordly sense.
-This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, that wizards can use it to create and cast powerful 'spells' to control almost any aspect of the world.
+This mod transforms [Lua, the programming language](https://www.lua.org), into a 'lingua magica', a language of magic, that wizards can use to create and cast powerful 'spells' to control almost any aspect of the world.
 Lua can be executed from the in-game chat window and from command blocks by using the [/lua command](/lua-command.html).